 The first reason is that low-informed voters are reckless voters.
 Because they don’t understand the policies for which candidates support, they base their decisions on other arbitrary factors, including candidate attractiveness (Riggle, et. al), using candidate race and gender to support the voter’s personal biases (McDermott), or the widespread issue of knowing absolutely nothing about any candidate, so simply voting for the name atop the ballot (Brockington).

 The second reason may offend some but needs to be said: Americans are simply not that bright.
-There was a time not too long ago when our society found entertainment in a game show that tested our adult knowledge against those of fifth graders, a game that in ninety-eight episodes had only two winners: a state superintendent and a Physics Nobel Prize winner.
-Another case against the average American voter intelligence is that a study published in 2018 showed that barely one-third of Americans could pass the American Citizenship Test, ironic considering this same test is used to see if incoming citizens can participate in our politics.
+There was a time not too long ago when our society found entertainment in a game show that tested our adult knowledge against those of fifth graders.
+The game that, in ninety-eight episodes, had only two winners: a state superintendent and a Physics Nobel Prize winner.
+Another case against the average American voter intelligence is that a study published in 2018 showed that barely one-third of Americans could pass the American Citizenship Test, ironic considering this same test is used to see if incoming citizens are worthy enough to participate in our politics.
 If this evidence doesn’t convince, the New York Post was kind enough to put it simply: “US adults are dumber than the average human”.
 This conclusion was taken from a study from the Program for the International Assessment of Adult Competencies, which found that Americans score less than average on tests designed to “assess and compare the basic skills and the broad range of competencies of adults around the world.”

-Not even discussing the technical problems instituting such a massive change would have on our society, we can see the fundamental issues with compulsory voting.
+Not even discussing the technical problems that instituting such a massive change would have on our society, we can see the fundamental issues with compulsory voting.
 It violates our freedoms of speech and religion and puts undue power in the uninformed.
-History has seen what happens when biased and low-information mobs start running things.
-Let’s not repeat that history.
+History has seen what happens when the biased and low-information mob starts running society.
+Let’s not repeat that.